prebid/Prebid.js/modules/timeoutRtdProvider.md

  ---

 ## Overview
-The timeout RTD module enables publishers to dynamically retrieve timeout rules from a timeout provider that determine the timeout based on certain features, or set those rules statically on the page.
+The timeout RTD module enables publishers to set rules that determine the timeout based on certain features.
+It supports rule sets dynamically retrieved from a timeout provider as well as rules set directly via configuration.
 Build the timeout RTD module into the Prebid.js package with:
 ```
 gulp build --modules=timeoutRtdProvider,rtdModule...